weihangChen/BookNavigate/README.md

 ## CharGenerator
 extract single character images from various windows and google fonts.
-Windows fonts come with operating system, google fonts can be downloaded here, https://github.com/google/fonts
+Windows fonts come with operating system, google fonts can be downloaded here, https://github.com/google/fonts.
+This project can be used to generate word level images as well with trival changes.

 ### Configuration